 Together we will defeat dementia

-Dr George Stothart shares his early dementia Fastball test results.
-His research shows that Fastball can be used at home to detect memory decline in people with MCI.
+Dr George Stothart shares his early dementia test - Fastball - results.
+His research shows the test can be used at home to detect memory decline in people with MCI.

 We Believe In a World Free From Dementia